mathiaskrois/mathiaskrois.github.io/index.markdown

 *Figure 2: A heatmap illustrating the geographical distribution of drug-related crimes across San Francisco per year.
 The heatmap provides a clear visualization of the areas most impacted by narcotic offenses, which are notably concentrated in certain neighborhoods like Downtown San Fransisco*

-The heatmap shows clear patterns: over the years, drug-related crimes have become more concentrated in downtown San Francisco.
-This likely happens because:
+The heatmap reveals a striking trend: drug-related crimes have become increasingly concentrated in downtown San Francisco over the years, especially the last 10 years.
+This phenomenon can be attributed to several factors:

+### Police Focus
-– Police focus: Law enforcement puts more resources into downtown areas like the Tenderloin, where drug activity is more visible.
-This leads to more reports and arrests there, and fewer in other parts of the city.
+Law enforcement agencies allocate more resources to downtown areas like the Tenderloin, where drug activity is more pronounced.
+This results in a higher number of reports and arrests in these areas, while other parts of the city see fewer incidents.

+### Homelessness
-– Homelessness: As housing gets more expensive, more people without stable housing end up in downtown areas, where services and shelters are available.
-Many of them use drugs, which increases activity in those neighborhoods.
+As housing costs continue to rise, individuals without stable housing are more likely to congregate in downtown areas, where essential services and shelters are readily available.
+Unfortunately, many of these individuals struggle with drug addiction, contributing to the increased drug activity in these neighborhoods.

+### Gentrification
-– Gentrification: Rising housing prices and living costs can lead to gentrification.
-In areas where this happens and homelessness is less visible, drug-related crimes may decrease.
-But this can also push more drug activity into downtown, making the concentration even stronger.
+The surge in housing prices and living costs can lead to gentrification.
+In areas where gentrification occurs and homelessness becomes less visible, drug-related crimes might decrease.
+However, this process can also displace drug activity into downtown areas, further intensifying the concentration of drug-related crimes.

 ## Visualization 3: Interactive Bokeh Visualization